 Common Truck Crash Injuries

-Sometimes the victim in this type of accident may ride to the hospital in an ambulance.
-Other times, the effects of the injuries may not show up until several hours after the adrenaline from the crash wears off in the body.
-Some injuries you may see in a truck accident can include the following:
+The victim in a truck accident may end up in an ambulance because of their severe injuries.
+Other times, the effects of the injuries may not show up until adrenaline wears off several hours after the accident.
+Some injuries you may see in a truck accident include:

 - Facial trauma